JohnEarnest/Octo/docs/Manual.md

 Breakpoints can also be placed in source code by using the command `:breakpoint` followed by a name- the name will be shown when the breakpoint is encountered so that multiple breakpoints can be readily distinguished. `:breakpoint` is an out-of-band debugging facility and inserting a breakpoint into your program will not add any code or modify any Chip-8 registers.

-The command `:monitor`, followed by a base address and length, will register a memory monitor.
+The command `:monitor`, followed by a base address and a length, will create a memory monitor.
+Alternatively, `:monitor` can be given a base register name and a number of registers to display together as a single value.
 While your program runs, monitors will be updated continuously to reflect the contents of memory.
 Pressing "m" will toggle the memory monitor on and off.
 Like `:breakpoint`, `:monitor` is out-of-band and generates no instructions.

 The command `:assert` is followed by an optional name and a mandatory constant expression enclosed in curly braces (as with `:calc`).
 If the expression evaluates to zero during compilation, compilation will halt and display the message.
 This can provide useful sanity-checks while modifying your programs, and is especially helpful when writing macros.
 For example: